 What are the symptoms of facial Atopic Dermatitis?

-The symptoms of facial Atopic Dermatitis are similar to those of Atopic Dermatitis anywhere on the body: skin is dry, red, itchy and irritable.
+The symptoms of facial Atopic Dermatitis, or facial eczema, are similar to those of Atopic Dermatitis anywhere on the body: the skin becomes dry, red, itchy and irritable.
 Some people also feel stinging and/or burning sensations.
-Scratching the itch makes symptoms worse and skin can become damaged, infected and start to thicken.
+Scratching the itch only makes symptoms worse, and the skin can become damaged, infected and start to thicken.

 Facial Atopic Dermatitis, as with all forms of Atopic Dermatitis, is particularly common in babies and children and normally appears when they are between two and six months old.
-The cheeks and forehead are often affected first but Atopic Dermatitis can spread to other parts of the body as they get older.
+The cheeks and forehead are often affected first, but dermatitis on the face can spread to other parts of the body as they get older.
 Read more in Atopic Dermatitis and babies and Atopic Dermatitis and children.

-Many children grow out of the condition but it can persist into adulthood and some adults experience facial Atopic Dermatitis without having had it as children.
-Adult facial Atopic Dermatitis can appear on the scalp, forehead and cheeks, behind the ears and in the delicate area around the eyes.
-You can read more in Atopic Dermatitis on the scalp and Atopic Dermatitis on the eyelids.
-To find out more about skin on other parts of the body read Atopic Dermatitis on different parts of the body.
+Many children grow out of the condition; it can persist into adulthood, however, and some adults suffer from dermatitis on the face without having had it in their youth.
+Adult facial eczema can appear on the scalp, forehead and cheeks, behind the ears and in the delicate area around the eyes.
+You can read more about this in Atopic Dermatitis on the scalp and Atopic Dermatitis on the eyelids.
+To find out more about skin on the other parts of the body, read Atopic Dermatitis on different parts of the body.

-Symptoms differ from person to person, from season to season, even from day to day and the disease has two distinct phases:
+Symptoms differ from person to person, from season to season, and even from day to day.
+The disease has two distinct phases:

-- The flare-up or acute phase when skin is at its most itchy and irritable
+- The flare-up, or acute phase, when the skin is at its most itchy and irritable

 - The calmer period between flare-ups

-Facial Atopic Dermatitis is particularly distressful because it is so visible.
-Whilst non-contagious, it can cause social issues for children and adults alike alongside low self-esteem.
-It is known to have a considerable impact on quality of life for both sufferers and their families.
+Facial Atopic Dermatitis is distressful precisely because it is so visible.
+Whilst non-contagious, it can create social issues for both children and adults and contribute to feelings of low self-esteem.
+It is known to have a considerable impact on the quality of life of those who suffer from it and their families.
 You can read more about this in How Atopic Dermatitis affects sleep and quality of life.

 Atopic Dermatitis is not the only kind of Dermatitis that can affect you or your child on the face.
 Other varieties include:

-- Seborrheic Dermatitis: symptoms are similar, but skin is rarely itchy.
-Find out more in Seborroeic Dermatitis.
+- Seborrheic Dermatitis: the symptoms are similar, but the skin is rarely itchy.
+Find out more in Seborrheic Dermatitis.

-- Contact Dermatitis: an allergic reaction to something your face comes into contact with such as make-up (though make-up may also trigger symptoms of Atopic Dermatitis on the face).
+- Contact Dermatitis: an allergic reaction to something with which your face comes into contact, such as make-up (although make-up may also trigger the symptoms of Atopic Dermatitis on the face).

-- Light sensitive Dermatitis: when facial skin reacts to the sun.
-Sunlight can also be a trigger for Atopic Dermatitis, while other sufferers find that it can ease symptoms.
+- Photodermatitis: this occurs when the skin reacts to the sun.
+Sunlight can also be a trigger for Atopic Dermatitis, while other sufferers find that it can ease the symptoms.
 Read more in Understanding Atopic Dermatitis.

 What causes and/or triggers Atopic Dermatitis on the face?

-Triggers vary from person to person but can include climate and pollution, stress, sensitivity to allergens and other external aggressors such as harsh facial cleansers or inappropriate make-up products.
+Triggers vary from person to person but can include climate and pollution, stress, sensitivity to allergens and other external aggressors, such as harsh facial cleansers and certain make-up products.
 You can read more about these in Adult Atopic Dermatitis, Atopic Dermatitis and children and Atopic Dermatitis and babies.

 The symptoms of Atopic Dermatitis are also its triggers.
-When your face is itchy it’s easy to scratch it which causes a bacteria known as Staphylococcus Aureus to multiply and infect the skin.
-This infection causes inflammation and itching which worsens the condition: a vicious circle known as the Atopic Skin Cycle.
-Find out more in Understanding Atopic Dermatitis.
+When your face feels itchy, it is very tempting to scratch it.
+This causes a bacteria called Staphylococcus Aureus to multiply and infect the skin, and this infection causes inflammation and itching, which worsens the condition.
+This vicious cycle is known as the Atopic Skin Cycle; you can find out more about it in Understanding Atopic Dermatitis.

 What’s the best way to calm and care for Atopic Dermatitis on your face?

-There’s no known cure for Atopic Dermatitis, but there are steps you can take to reduce flare-ups, both in terms of their number and severity.
-There are also ways in which you can prolong the periods between flare-ups and calm and soothe skin during a flare-up.
+There is no known cure for Atopic Dermatitis, but there are steps that you can take to reduce flare-ups, both in terms of their number and severity.
+There are also ways in which you can prolong the periods between flare-ups and calm and soothe your skin during a flare-up.

-Effective treatment needs an accurate diagnosis of your symptoms to check that you or your child do actually have Atopic Dermatitis rather than one of the other kinds of facial Dermatitis.
-Consult your doctor who will be able to advise you and recommend the most appropriate treatment for your skin.
-If you do have Atopic Dermatitis, then the following steps will help:
+Effective treatment requires an accurate diagnosis of your symptoms to check that you or your child do actually have Atopic Dermatitis, rather than one of the other kinds of facial Dermatitis.
+Consult your doctor for advice and recommendations on the most appropriate treatments for your skin.
+If you do have Atopic Dermatitis, the following steps will help:

 Reduce or avoid triggers

-Identifying any potential triggers and taking steps to avoid or limit them is a key step to reducing the number of flare-ups.
-You can find out how in Understanding Atopic Dermatitis
+Identifying any potential triggers and taking steps to avoid or limit them is a key step towards reducing the number of flare-ups.
+You can find out how to do so in Understanding Atopic Dermatitis.

-The primary aim when caring for atopic facial skin on a daily basis is to prolong the non-acute phase and regular moisturisation is crucial.
-Look out for moisturisers (also known as emollients) that contain proven ingredients such as:
+The primary aim when caring for atopic facial skin on a daily basis is to prolong the non-acute phase, and regular moisturisation is crucial here.
+Look out for moisturisers (also known as emollients) that contain proven ingredients, such as:

 - Licochalcone A: soothes skin and reduces redness

-- Omega-3 and Omega-6: soothe and nourish skin while replenishing its protective barrier.
+- Omega-3 and Omega-6: soothes and nourishes the skin, while replenishing its protective barrier.

-These are the key ingredients in Eucerin AtoControl Face Care Cream which is proven to given atopic facial skin the daily care it needs.
+These are the key ingredients in Eucerin AtoControl Face Care Cream, which is proven to give atopic facial skin the daily care that it needs.

 Specific care during flare-ups